hank-ai/darknet/README_ONNX.md

 > [!TIP]
 > The CMake flags `-DDARKNET_TRY_ONNX=ON` and `-DDARKNET_TRY_ONNX=OFF` can be used to skip building the ONNX tool.
 The default in v5.0 was `-DDARKNET_TRY_ONNX=OFF`.
 In v5.1, the default was changed to `ON`.

-As of August 2025, the Darknet/YOLO ONNX export tool has only been tested with the following *stock* configuration files:
+As of November 2025, the Darknet/YOLO ONNX export tool has only been tested with the following *stock* configuration files:

 - YOLOv4-tiny.cfg
 - YOLOv4-tiny-3l.cfg
 - YOLOv4.cfg

-> [!IMPORTANT]
-> The ONNX export tool is new in Darknet/YOLO V5, and it must be considered experimental.
-Please see the `exporting-darknet-weights` channel on the Darknet/YOLO discord server for assistance, or to let us know if the exported weights worked as expected.

 > [!TIP]
-> Software developers wanting more information on the ONNX process should see [the instructions on using `onnx.proto3`](src-onnx/onnx.proto3.pb.txt).
+> Software developers wanting more information on the ONNX process should see [the instructions on using `onnx.proto3`](src-onnx/onnx.proto3.txt).